IceQ1337/OverwatchChecker/README.md

 This script is a realization of an idea in order to demonstrate its feasibility and to verify that this concept has practical potential.
 To make this script functional on a large scale, you would need to have an almost infinite number of accounts.

 ## How It Works
-The script utilizes the specified accounts to download and resolve Overwatch Cases in order to obtain information about the suspect, which is then stored in a database.
+The script utilizes the specified accounts to request and automatically complete Overwatch cases in order to obtain information about the suspect, which is then stored in a database.
 This process is repeated by the accounts as often as possible to collect as much data as possible.
-When a user checks an account, the script will check if the account has an entry in the database.
-Since it may be that an account doesn't get banned by Overwatch, this script considers only cases within the last `EstimatedOverwatchPeriod` hours as active cases.
-Always remember that this is a proof of concept and would require millions of accounts to work properly.
+When a user checks a profile, the script will check if the profile has an entry in the database.
+Since it may be that a profile doesn't get banned by Overwatch, this script considers only cases within the last `overwatchPeriod` hours as active cases.
+Always remember that this is a proof of concept and would require thousands of accounts to work properly.

 ## Why should I check if someone has an active Overwatch Case?
 Honestly?
 I dont know.
 I came across a miserable and private implementation of this idea and thought I could implement a better prototype that is suitable as an open-source proof of concept.